 Meet the dinosaurs at the Kent County Show this year.
-With the most anatomically realistic live Tyrannosaurus show in the UK, visitors will meet a variety of dinosaurs including Dexter, a 2 year old Baby T.rex who walks, roars and chases on command!
+With the most anatomically realistic live Tyrannosaurus show in the UK, visitors met a variety of dinosaurs including Dexter, a 2 year old Baby T.rex who walks, roars and chases on command!

 Mr and Mrs Flora – New for 2017

-Mr and Mrs Flora will be greeting visitors around the Show.
+Mr and Mrs Flora were greeting visitors around the Show.
 They are sure to enchant you with the most dramatic living flower displays you will have ever seen.